Pit Design Scenarios

 To create a new scenario, you can either:

-• Create a new scenario using all default settings (this will mean the design will be completely new, requiring constraint string data to be selected and all road and conditioning/tapering settings).
+- Create a new scenario using all default settings.
+This means the design is completely new, requiring constraint string data to be selected and all road and conditioning or tapering settings to be defined.
 To create a brand new scenario, use the New button.

-• Copy the current settings to a new scenario.
-This is useful if you want to assess the impact of changing specific parameters on the resulting design and volume evaluation, for example.
-This will duplicate all of the current settings, including road definitions, to a new scenario.
-To copy the existing scenarion, use the Clone button.
+- Copy the current settings to a new scenario.
+This is useful if you want to assess the impact of changing specific parameters on the resulting design and volume evaluation.
+This duplicates all current settings, including road definitions, to a new scenario.
+To copy the existing scenario, use the Clone button.

 To delete a scenario, ensure it is selected in the Scenario field, then click Delete.
-All settings and associated data for the scenario will be deleted.
-It is not possible to undo this operation but you are asked to confirm your decision.
+All settings and associated data for the scenario are deleted.
+You cannot undo this operation, but you are asked to confirm your decision.